 By 2019, it is estimated that 427 million people worldwide will be watching some form of esports.
 The increasing availability of online streaming media platforms, particularly Panda.tv, YouTube and Twitch.tv, has become central to the growth and promotion of esports competitions.
 Demographically, Major League Gaming has reported viewership that is approximately 85% male and 15% female, with a majority of viewers between the ages of 18 and 34.
 Despite this, several female personalities within esports are hopeful about the increasing presence of female gamers.
 South Korea has several established esports organizations, which have licensed pro gamers since the year 2000.
 Recognition of esports competitions outside of South Korea has come somewhat slower.
 Along with South Korea, most competitions take place in Europe, North America and China.
 Despite its large video game market, esports in Japan is relatively underdeveloped, and this has been attributed largely to its broad anti-gambling laws which prohibit paid professional gaming tournaments.
 (SOURCE-WIKIPEDIA)

-We see this as a massive missions opportunity without an agenda other than learning the language, playing the games, building relationships, and sharing with the gaming community that Jesus loves gamers.
+We see this as a massive missions opportunity without an agenda other than sharing with the gaming community that Jesus loves gamers.